 Part 1.1-Branching or Go to Section

 The next two images show the original question section and the retry section using the ‘Go to section’ option.
+Now would be a good time to open the Google form template called ‘Feedback during Google Form using Branching‘ to see this structure.

 I name the retry section with the question number and some text to indicate they made an incorrect selection.
 I then place a duplicate copy of the question in this section, and all incorrect responses go to this one retry section.